actonmass/campaign-map/README.md

 Map of commitments to the [Act On Mass Transparency Campaign](https://actonmass.org/the-campaign/).

-Built with [Leaflet](https://leafletjs.com/), using data provided by the campaign, combined with geographic data from [bhrutledge/ma-legislature](https://github.com/bhrutledge/ma-legislature).
+Built with [Leaflet](https://leafletjs.com/), using data from a Google Sheet provided by the campaign, combined with geographic data from [bhrutledge/ma-legislature](https://github.com/bhrutledge/ma-legislature).
+Hosted on GitHub Pages.

+I hope that this can serve as an example for similar maps, and maybe evolve into a template.

-## Getting started
+## Developing

 Install the dependencies: